matt-harvey/tabulo/README.md

 puts table
 ```

-While this isn't too bad, it does mean that the underlying collection (`users`) has to
+While this doesn't seem too bad, it does mean that the underlying collection (`users`) has to
 be traversed multiple times, once for each column, which is inefficient, particularly
 if the underlying collection is large.
 In addition, it's not clear how to pass separate
 formatting information for each column when initializing in this way.
 (Perhaps there is a way to do